kvalaroutsos/insurance-costs/README.md

 # Insurance-costs
 This project focuses on estimating insurance costs using data from Kaggle.
 The objective is to develop a model for evaluating insurance costs.
-Dataset with description is in the following link https://www.kaggle.com/datasets/mirichoi0218/insurance
+Dataset with description is in the following link https://www.kaggle.com/datasets/mirichoi0218/insurance also it is attached in this repository.

 ## Data Preprocessing
 The data underwent cleaning and preprocessing to prepare for model development.